jebowe3/DH-Mapping/README.md

 The map should look like the image above.
 You will notice that one interactive feature is already on the map.
 In the top right corner, there is a slider control that changes the opacity value of the historic base map tiles so that you can see the contemporary map of London underneath.
 Already, we can see how the web map offers a little more to the experience of the map user.

-### Step 3: Add the Sherlock GeoJSON to a Web Map Using Atom
+### Step 3: Add the Sherlock GeoJSON to a Web Map Using Visual Studio Code
 You'll notice that there are no points on the map.
 That is because we have not directed the JavaScript within the index.html file to the GeoJSON file holding the points.
 Remember that the local path to the Sherlock points is 'data/sherlock_points.geojson' and that we will need to add this path to the index.html file.
 Scroll through the index.html file until you see the following lines of JavaScript:

 ```js